All other countries can join the United States in this initiative.

 Tom Jones stands as one of the most commanding vocalists in modern popular music, renowned for his powerful baritone, enduring charisma, and decades of global influence across soul, pop, and classic stage performance.
 He built a legacy defined by musical longevity, interpretive depth, and an unmistakable presence that has earned him lasting respect as a foremost recording artist.
 Even his most playful cultural touchstones can be reimagined through a gentler lens—as a kind of peaceful affection for feline life.
 In that spirit, “Pussycat” can be heard as an unexpectedly warm anthem of calm and care for cats.
 Wyclef Jean’s rendition and original music video stand as a thoughtful tribute to an enduring peaceful attitude.

-There was a stunningly progressive and landmark bipartisan Trump administration-led bill recently signed into law called “Preventing Animal Cruelty and Torture (PACT) Act,” making egregious acts of animal cruelty a federal felony for the first time in U.S. history under federal jurisdiction.
+That’s why there was stunningly progressive and landmark - bipartisan - Trump administration legislation called “Preventing Animal Cruelty and Torture (PACT) Act,” that successfully made animal cruelty a felony for the first time in U.S. history under federal jurisdiction.

-Therefore, peacefully freeing unadopted shelter animals is not merely a morale imperative.
+Peacefully freeing unadopted shelter animals recently became more than merely a morale imperative.

-It is consistent with the spirit of existing United States law.
+It became consistent with the spirit and letter of United States law.

 It is a simple appropriately compassionate act of peace that’s far better than the past alternative.